 - Describing conflict from bosses leads to reduced personal pressure and quality of work

-- Power struggle among resource related managers
+- The power struggle among resource-related managers

 - Work can be interrupted and customer service is available